Settorezero/Supplino/README.md

 # Supplino

-THIS IS STILL A WORK IN PROGRESS
+**THIS IS STILL A WORK IN PROGRESS**

-Supplino is a "Quick & Dirty" PSU (Power Supply Unit) made with some widely available breakout boards, an Arduino Nano and a graphical LCD.
+Supplino is a _Quick & Dirty_ PSU (_Power Supply Unit_) made with some widely available breakout boards, an Arduino Nano (or an Arduino Nano Every) and a graphical LCD.

 Power output is given by a DC/DC buck converter based on the XL4016E1 IC.
 Regarding the power input, we prefer feeding it through an external 20÷30V brick PSU such as the ones used for laptops or old printers: this solution is safe, but you can choose to use a larger enclosure and then include internally your own transformer+diode bridge+capacitors.
-Also the power regulation module can be changed.
+Also the voltage regulation module can be changed.

 Arduino does not manage the buck converter module but only measures output voltage and current (through a current sensor) and then shows those values on a display.
 Power value is showed too.
 An additional analog gauge can be configured for showing voltage, current or power value giving some retro style to the graphics.

-Power output is feed through a relay, so Arduino detaches the output power sensing an external pushbutton or on alarm events (short circuit, over-load, over-voltage).
+Power output is feed through a relay, so Arduino detaches the output power sensing an external pushbutton or on alarm events (short circuit/under voltage, over-load, over-voltage).

+There is a secondary DC/DC buck converter module set to 5V for powering the logics, taking input from the same input of the adjustable module.

 We choosed this configuration since is cheap, simple and fully adaptable to other kinds of voltage converter designs, so the final user can choose whatever he want, also based on old-style linear voltage regulators such as the LM317 or LM338K.

 We named it Supplino since we like a lot an italian snack typical of the roman cuisine, called [Supplì](https://en.wikipedia.org/wiki/Suppl%C3%AC) and because is the contraption of "Supply" and "Arduino".

+### About the XH-M401 module

+The XH-M401 module is based around the XL4016E1 buck converter IC.
+It can accept as input 4÷40V and gives an output 1.25÷36V.
+Manufacturer of those boards states a maximum output current of 5A that can be increased up to 8A by adding a fan, anyway we never used it for currents above 2A.
+This module has a switch-potentiometer for turning on/off the module and adjust the output voltage.
+The output current is fixed to the maximum allowable by the buck converter.

+For using this module with enclosure we've designed and provided here you must remove the switch-potentiometer and then connect to the pads a 50K Multi-turn Potentiometer and then close with a piece of wire the switch pads (you'll turn on/off the module with a panel switch).
+Is not adviced using a normal/single-turn potentiometer since you'll not be able to adjust the voltage in a stable manner.

+- More info about the XH-M401 module: [(link)](https://www.instagram.com/p/CVqZ94OLAFN/)
+- How to remove the switch-potentiometer and attach a new multi-turn one: [(link)](https://www.instagram.com/p/CWJXj0tLJGL/)

+A new model of this module exists having also the possibility to regulate (_limit_) the output current [(link)](https://amzn.to/32PbnVB).
+This module has the same circuital design of the XH-M401 but buck converter and double diode are mounted on two separates heatsinks and it hasn't the switch-potentiometer but 2 multi-turn trimmers for adjusting voltage and current.
+In this case you'd remove both the trimmers, changing them with multiturn potentiometer (for voltage) and a normal single-turn linear potentiometer (for current - or a multi-turn if you want).
+In this case the provided enclosures will not usable anymore, so you must do your own design or choose a commercial one.

+### First steps

+1) Feed power in the buck converter module (LM2596s) used for giving 5V to logics.
+Turn the trimmer until you read 5.00V with a multimeter on the output pads.
+Usually a lot of turns are needed: if nothing happens after a lot of turns, try to turn in the opposite way.

+2) Modify the buck converter module (XH-M401) for having the external multi-turn potentiomer and close the switch pads.

+3) After you mounted all, first than attach the Arduino, check with a multimeter all the connections.
+Follow the schematic below.

+### About Arduino Nano / Every

+You can use an Arduino Nano or an Arduino Nano Every.
+If you want to use an original Arduino board (adviced), better use the Every since is more capable (=more code) and costs less.

+**Arduino Nano** : Select the board from `Tools > Board > Arduino AVR Boards > Arduino Nano`.
+Most of non-original Arduino Nano boards requires to be configured in Arduino IDE for using the old bootloader: `Tools > Processor > ATMega328P (old bootloader)`.

+**Arduino Nano Every**: Pinout of this board is compatible 1:1 with the Nano.
+Select the board from `Tools > Board > Arduino megaAVR Boards > Arduino Nano Every`.
+For using the code unchanged select `Tools > Registers Emulation > ATMEGA328`

 ### Enclosure